chrisngoyi/Post-install-config/README.md

 - Windows 10</b> (21H2)

-<h2>Post-Install Configuration Objectives</h2>
+<h2>Life-Cyrcle Configuration Objectives</h2>

-- Setting up all the features and tools to enable the smooth use of he Sytem
-- Creating all the necessary Departments and/or Services included in the IT Field
-- Creating all Agents and assigning them to appropiate Departments to assure the operability of the System
-- Creating internal and extermal Users  that will be interacting in the Ticketing System
+- The osTicket is working correctly, this part represents how the users are now able to submit their tickets.
+It also demonstrates how the Sys Admin manage everything while the other Agents can only get access to their only assigned tickets.
 <h2>Configuration Steps</h2>

 <p>